This Chilterns travel blog is only about the naturally outstanding Chiltern Hills.

 What makes the Chilterns distinctive?

 Every destination makes claims to being unique.
 Some of these claims are outrageous, others are lazy and some, manage to get it right.
-I strive to sit in the last category because I spend time visiting each place I write about (sometimes multiple visits), make the effort and speak to people to get to know, understand and recognise the sometimes barely visible threads that when woven together, make up the story of the Chiltern Hills.
+I strive for the last category because I spend time visiting each place I write about (sometimes multiple visits), making the effort to get to know, understand and recognise the sometimes barely visible threads that when woven together, make up the story of the Chiltern Hills.

 Natural landscape features and man-made stuff; a musical encounter, cricket pitches the Chilterns in miniature, quarries, Chilterns churches, airports, castles and one of my favourites, the almshouses.

 This travel blog will most likely never be completed.
 I will keep on adding to it as I visit new and revisit familiar and favourite places.
 These are my views, my photographs (unless otherwise stated), my adventures and copyright of Mary Tebje.